 Studies are being conducted right now to determine whether asbestos-free talcum powder (an agent found in some baby powders) is dangerous.
 While some studies have found increased rates of lung cancer (when the powder is inhaled) and ovarian cancer (when the powder is applied to the skin), the American Cancer Society hasn’t confirmed or denied these findings.1 To the world’s leading cancer scientists and doctors, cosmetic talcum powder is still innocent until proven guilty.

-What’s in Baby Powder?
+What’s in baby powder?

 Baby powder is typically made of talcum powder, cornstarch, or a mix of the two.
-Baby powder and talcum powder have been used for years as means to reduce diaper rash, greasy hair, and rubbing and chafing.
+Baby powder and talcum powder have been used for years to reduce diaper rash, greasy hair, and rubbing and chafing.
 While powders that contain cornstarch are harmless, the safety of baby powders that contain talc is still up for debate.

 Talcum powder, or talc, is made of magnesium, silicon, and oxygen.
 Some unprocessed talc has traces of asbestos—a known carcinogen—in it.
 The cosmetic industry is aware of the dangers of asbestos and only uses asbestos-free talc.
 However, the American Cancer Society reports that we’re still unclear if asbestos-free talc causes cancer too.